devpramod/docs/getting-started/README.md

 ### IBM Cloud
-If you are deploying it on IBM cloud, select a virtual server from 3-series instance with base OS as Ubuntu 22.04 under Public Catalog Images
+If you are deploying it on IBM cloud, select a virtual server from 3-series instance with base OS as Ubuntu 22.04 under Public Catalog Images.
+For more information on virtual servers on IBM cloud visit [Intel® solutions on IBM Cloud®](https://www.ibm.com/cloud/intel)

 Use the command below to install docker on a clean machine selected from any of the above cloud service providers